2010 (September to December)

 –Green Arrow & Black Canary #32, Part 2

 It’s only been a week or two since Oliver Queen’s arrest and imprisonment, but his celebrity trial has been put on the “fast track” and it’s already time for a verdict.
 Thankfully for Ollie, the jury of his peers also hates Prometheus with a violent passion and Ollie is found not guilty.
 Ollie, however, is permanently banned from being a superhero in Star City.
 Neither Dinah nor Roy (who is still in a rehab program) decide to show up for the trial.
 Clark, Hal, Ray Palmer, Diana, and Dick (curiously drawn a little too much like Bruce) are all in attendance.
 Afterward, Ollie leaves town and begins his new life.

-–NOTE: Jeremiah Arkham introduces his new opulent and mammoth-sized Arkham Asylum to the public (as seen in Arkham Reborn #1).
+–NOTE: In Arkham Reborn #1.
+Jeremiah Arkham introduces the brand new extra-opulent and mammoth-sized Arkham Asylum to the public.

 –Batman #692-694 (“LIFE AFTER DEATH”)